rangsimanketkaew/AWS-HPC/nwchem/install-nwchem-openmpi-gpu.md

 ## Prerequisites
 1. Ubuntu (version 14.04 or higher)
 2. NWChem source code (6.8.1 or higher)
+3. GNU compiler (gcc and gfortran)
+4. OpenBLAS
-3. OpenMPI (version 1.6.x - 3.x.x)
+5. OpenMPI (version 1.6.x - 3.x.x)
-4. Python (version 2.6 or 2.7)
+6. Python (version 2.6 or 2.7)
-5. NVIDIA driver*
+7. NVIDIA driver*
-6. CUDA toolkit*
+8. CUDA toolkit*
-7. root or sudo permission (needed for installation at global directory)
+9. root or sudo permission (needed for installation at global directory)

 \* = required to enable the compilation of CUDA code for coupled-cluster method